These are the toughest remaining games for undefeated San Diego State | NCAA.com

 You can thank the Mountain West schedule-makers if this comes to fruition: an undefeated, likely No. 1 team in the country going on the road to play Nevada on a Saturday in its regular season finale.

-There's a lot of basketball to be played between today and Feb.
-29 — 10 games, to be exact — but San Diego State is currently in first place in the Mountain West with a 8-0 record, while Nevada is currently 4-3.
+There's still a lot of basketball to be played between today and Feb.
+29 — nine games, to be exact — but San Diego State is currently in first place in the Mountain West with a 9-0 record, while Nevada is currently 4-3.

 Nevada still has talent left over from Eric Musselman's tenure, when the Wolf Pack quickly developed into an annual NCAA tournament team and a program that would challenge for 30 wins a season.
 After being a key reserve last season, senior Jazz Johnson (17.1 ppg) has stepped into a larger role as a starter and the team's second-leading scorer, while fellow guards Jalen Harris (18.4 ppg) and Lindsey Drew (12.1 ppg) also average double figures in points per game.